 - Feeling like a valued member of the community

-As a parent, you can work on creating a strong connection with your child.
-Developing positive experiences may help protect your child into adulthood.
+Create a strong connection with your child.
+Develop positive experiences and help protect your child into adulthood.

 For more information about the ACE study >>